CiscoDevNet/cookiecutter-devnet-learning-lab/README.md

 # cookiecutter-devnet-learning-lab

-A cookiecutter template for creating devnet learning `labs` quickly
+A cookiecutter template for creating DevNet Learning Labs quickly

 If you are creating an entirely new module, you may want to start here: https://github.com/CiscoDevNet/cookiecutter-devnet-learning-module

-If you are working in an existing module, you can add an addtional lab to that module by running the following in the `labs` folder of your existing module.
+If you are working in an existing module, you can add an additional lab to that module by running the following in the `labs` folder of your existing module.

 ## How to use this templates